craigfrancis/framework/framework/0.1/doc/security/csp.md

 	?>

-Alternatively you could create a function which is called from the API:
+Or you can create a function which is called from the API:

 	$config['output.csp_report_handle'] = 'csp_report';